liam123-dot/voiceify-website/docs/data-models/calls.md

 ## Overview

-The `calls` table tracks all incoming calls to Voiceify agents.
+The `calls` table tracks all incoming calls to Clearsky AI agents.
 Each call record captures the complete lifecycle from initial connection through completion, including transcripts, usage metrics, and recordings.

 ## Table: `calls`